mitodl/hugo-course-publisher/site/content/courses/res-15-002-mission-metrics-finance-training-for-federal-credit-program-professionals-summer-2016/_index.md

 course_title: 'Mission & Metrics: Finance Training for Federal Credit Program Professionals'
 course_image_url: images/course_image.jpg
 course_description: >-
-  <p>Federal credit programs involve a unique set of challenges and
+  Federal credit programs involve a unique set of challenges and opportunities.
-  opportunities.
   This practical training course for executive and legislative branch decision-makers and staff is aimed at enhancing the understanding of the core financial principles necessary to most effectively design and run those programs.
-It brings together institutional analysis, risk management and corporate finance disciplines for the purpose of improving the management of federal credit agency resources.</p>
+It brings together institutional analysis, risk management and corporate finance disciplines for the purpose of improving the management of federal credit agency resources.
 course_info:
   instructors:
     - Prof. Douglas Criscitello